Boblepointu/WhatAreTheOdds/README.md

   - Config file entry : "LogLevel"
   - Environment variable : LOG_LEVEL
   - Example value : 4
   - Description : Given the nature of the app, loglevels must be managed to prevent output cluttering.
 Each level added will activate one 'functional' deeper.
-LogLevel 3 is advised; LogLevel 4 and 5 output way too much data.
+LogLevel 4 is advised for small production server; LogLevel 3 for high usage production server; LogLevel 5 output way too much data, to use only for debug.